Monday, August 9, 2021

 Nearby Fun and Food After the Hike

--If you’re heading back toward Reno, grab some nourishing organic smoothies and food from Thania's Juice Bar at the Christmas Village shopping center.
+-If you head back toward Reno via Mt.
+Rose Highway, hit up some nourishing, organic smoothies and food from Thania's Juice Bar located at the Christmas Village shopping center.

 Map from Trail to King's Beach - Six Min Drive